MikeAirey/AIMike/memory-bank/progress.md

 - **Immediate Usability**: Each file ready for use upon creation
 - **Verification Important**: Must test system after creation
 - **Version Control Discipline**: All changes must be committed with descriptive messages
+- **Phase-based Development**: When tasks have phases, each phase should be committed separately

 ## Next Steps